elihoole/elihoole.github.io/_posts/2024-06-23-subverting-ramachandra-myths.md

 > “Allah is its target, the Prophet is its model, the Koran its constitution: Jihad is its path and death for the sake of Allah is the loftiest of its wishes.”
 (Article 8)

 Moreover, it would be a mistake to think that the Islamic dimension of the Palestinian struggle is a recent evolution and that such a religious character was absent in the early days.
 Izz ad-Din al-Qassam, after whom the military wing of Hamas is named, was an Islamic preacher who fought against British and Jewish forces in the 1930s.
-There is also the history of Hajj Amin al-Husayni, the exiled grand mufti of Jerusalem, who sought collaboration with Nazi Germany.
-The Palestinian struggle, since its inception, has shared a very close relationship with Islam with many of its principal characters being Islamic preachers who drew deeply from Islamic teachings.
+There is also the history of Hajj Amin al-Husayni, the exiled grand mufti of Jerusalem, who sought collaboration with Nazi Germany during second world war.
+The Palestinian struggle, since its inception, has shared a very close relationship with Islam with many of its principal leaders being Islamic preachers who drew deeply on Islamic teachings.

 There is much more that I can say on this topic but what I have laid out is sufficient to ask Ramachandra the following question: does the foregoing point to there being some link between Islamic theology, at least strands of it, and the Palestinian national struggle, or is all of this mere coincidence?